 The names of these days may differ but their intent is very much the same.
 These days are set aside so that Americans can show their appreciation of the culture and contributions of the First Americans.

 Native American Day focuses on the background, culture and traditions of the Native Americans.
 It is a day where both native and non-natives cultures can unite and so their cultures can be shared.
-Markets are held there are gatherings of the indigenous people that are called pow-wows.
+Indigenous people will gather at markets which are called pow-wows.
 During these pow-wows there is dancing, singing and socializing.

 Native American Day – California (4th Friday in September); South Dakota (2nd Monday in October); Tennessee (4th Monday in September)